frictionlessdata/schema-collaboration/docker/README.md

     ports:
       - "8000:80"
 ```

-See sqlite3 for the list of URLs to test.

 ## Production deployment notes
 When running the Docker schema-collaboration image it will execute the Django command `python3 manage.py check --deploy` and possibly show a list of warnings that can be addressed.